12.4. Edit/delete a user

 To delete a user:

-1. Open Users tab on User management section of system-level settings.
+1. Open the Users subtab in the User management section of the system-level settings.

 2. Find a user.

-4. In the opened pop-up window click Delete button in the left bottom corner.
+4. In the opened pop-up window click the Delete button in the left bottom corner.

 5. Confirm the deletion: